12.04.2025

 In the 1950s, La Rocca wrote many furious letters to newspapers, radio and television shows, claiming that he was the true and the only inventor of jazz.
 Naturally, this provoked a negative reaction and greatly damaged his reputation.

-When Tulane University created its New Orleans Jazz Archives, nowadays the Hogan Jazz Archives, in 1958, La Rocca donated his large collection of O.D.J.B. related items to Tulane, including several scrapbooks of newspaper articles.
+When Tulane University created its New Orleans Jazz Archive, nowadays the Hogan Jazz Archive, in 1958, La Rocca donated his large collection of O.D.J.B. related items to Tulane, including several scrapbooks of newspaper articles.

 Musicologists and historians, most critics and jazz enthusiasts consider Nick La Rocca to be an important figure in the development of jazz international popularity, and leader of the most influential jazz orchestra from 1917 to 1921.